 There have been only two occasions on which the fastest qualifier did not start from pole position at the Hungarian Grand Prix.
 Alain Prost stalled on the grid at the 1993 Hungarian Grand Prix and started from the back, while Fernando Alonso was demoted five positions on the grid following his antics in qualifying at the 2007 Hungarian Grand Prix.

-Three teams are tied for the most poles at the Hungarian Grand Prix
+Mercedes have the most poles at the Hungarian Grand Prix

 Senna is the only driver to take pole by over a second